 Women Selling, Men Shopping

 Amsterdam's Red Light District gets its name from the windows rimmed in rose-colored lights, glowing signs that prostitution is legal in the Netherlands.
 Scantily clad female sex workers perch in tiny anterooms with floor-to-ceiling windows (some are doors) to advertise their services, and it's nearly impossible not to stare at the spectacle.
-I think a bigger shock factor comes from watching potential customers negotiate with the women.
+A bigger shock factor comes from watching potential customers negotiate with the women.
 Watch with incredulity all you like; what you absolutely shouldn't do is take a photo of the women.
 Some have been known to open their doors and demand that tourists hand over their cameras or delete the photos.

 Curious about the industry?
 You might consider a tour of the area given by former prostitutes.